PanpenK/role-playing-game/README.md

 Game development concepts: Applied programming concepts to create a simple but engaging game experience.
 Project structure: Organized code into files and functions for better readability and maintainability.

+## Styling Customization
+In the spirit of personalization, I have taken the initiative to alter the styling from the original freeCodeCamp look.
+The visual aesthetics have been tailored to reflect my unique style and preferences.

 ## How to Play

 Clone this repository.